top of page

 The following cycle of principles is associated with ideological thinking:

-Let me review these principles briefly over the next few paragraphs.
+Let me review these principles over the following few paragraphs.

 Psychological distress